stat545ubc-2022/Mengyang_Guo_MiniAnalysis/mini-project-1.md

     ## [1] FALSE

 No, there is not any missing value.
-Good!
+Good to go!

-**Excercise 3: Filter observations to Malignant tumors**
+**Excercise 3: Filter observations to Malignant tumors.** I focus on Malignant tumors because I was wondering Malignant tumors’ size

 ``` r
 filter(cancer_sample,diagnosis == "M")